doomvox/raku-study/notes/meeting_2021may16.md

     1.  when can you Cool

-<a id="orgc6162f7"></a>
+<a id="orgb68bc20"></a>

 ### debian sysadmin issue (david christensen)

 dell two slots 4gb, certain dells have quiet motherboard upgrades, two 8gb, 16gb, dual channel memory. good for virtualization.
-SSD sata drive bay (sata two or three?) nvidia optimus (two graphics spliced together) debian version 7 wouldn't boot, video issues. eventually fixed. put win7 pro on it for awhile, support yanked 1.5 new used laptop win10 debian 10 was n.g. sam video problem debian 9 needed some point revisions to get there interested in debian 10, may have it fixed (I'm planning on 10.9). bg: bumblebee? david: no. <https://wiki.debian.org/Bumblebee> intel model 520 ssds enterprise desktop drive, sata 3, self-encrypting (?), on linux uses em-crypt for swap, nbr partitioning, not gpt.
+SSD sata drive bay (sata two or three?) nvidia optimus (two graphics spliced together) debian version 7 wouldn't boot, video issues. eventually fixed. put win7 pro on it for awhile, support yanked 1.5 new used laptop win10 debian 10 was n.g. sam video problem debian 9 needed some point revisions to get there interested in debian 10, may have it fixed (I'm planning on 10.9). bg: bumblebee? david: no. <https://wiki.debian.org/Bumblebee> intel model 520 ssds enterprise desktop drive, sata 3, self-encrypting (?), on linux uses dm-crypt for swap, nbr partitioning, not gpt.
 1gig unencrypted boot partition.

-<a id="orgc441246"></a>
+<a id="org5e056bc"></a>

 ### higher-order programming as a substitute for macros (perl5)  (david christensen)

-<a id="orga9190c4"></a>
+<a id="org588752d"></a>

 ### bill one-liner attempt, removing soft hyphens

 <https://practicaltypography.com/hyphenation.html> \\## 00AD;SOFT HYPHEN;Cf;0;BN;;;;;N;;;;;

-<a id="org12bbf3c"></a>
+<a id="org6eaf337"></a>

 ## ongoing

-<a id="orgf1cd8d7"></a>
+<a id="orgb4c3a04"></a>

 ### programming in the large (david christensen)